Core Concepts

 The interesting thing about yield tokens is how capital efficient they make betting on yield.
 By way of example, in a situation where some 1 year sY-stETH tokens cost about 0.05 ETH each you have an implied yield of about 0.52%.

-The best way to think about yield tokens (if you’re planning to hold them to maturity) is as a bet on what the yield will be versus the implied yield.
+The best way to think about yield tokens (if you’re planning to hold them to maturity) is as a bet on what the variable yield on the "Target" asset will be versus the implied rate.
 Your return will be dictated by changes in the priced in yield in yieldspace.
 If you buy yield tokens when the implied rate is 5%, and hold them until maturity, and the realized rate (what actually gets paid out in yield on the target) of return over the time between now and maturity actually ends up being 6% — you make a 20% return.
 The rate was 6%, which is a whole 20% greater than 5% in terms of the yield itself.

 ( 6 - 5 ) = 1 and 1 / 5 = 20%